opheliagame/EIP4-coursework/Session-2/README.md

 ![best accuracy training session plot](https://i.imgur.com/TFPt7JO.png)
 ![best loss training session plot](https://i.imgur.com/ItGiBji.png)

+**Intuition**
+I saw the visualizations of the kernel in the first conv layer that a student posted on the Telegram group, and it seemed to me that the digits are being recognized with a high accuracy in the first layer itself, since I could see some visualizations that looked like digits.
+So I had an idea of using 10 kernels for the first layer, increasing it in the second layer and dropping again in third layer as common and good practice suggested.
+That is the only change I have made to the code for the model of 8th DNN.

 **LOG for 4 training sessions**
 **Session 1**
 Train on 60000 samples, validate on 10000 samples